 Azar Nafisi conducted workshops in Iran for women students on the relationship between culture and human rights; the material culled from these workshops formed the basis of a new human rights education curriculum.
 She has lectured and written extensively in English and Persian on the political implications of literature and culture, as well as the human rights of the Iranian women and girls and the important role they play in the process of change for pluralism and an open society in Iran.
 She has been consulted on issues related to Iran and human rights both by the policy makers and various human rights organizations in the US and elsewhere.
 She is also involved in the promotion of not just literacy, but of reading books with universal literary value.
 In 2011, she was awarded the Cristóbal Gabarrón Foundation International Thought and Humanities Award for her “determined and courageous defense of human values in Iran and her efforts to create awareness through literature about the situation women face in Islamic society.”
 She also received the 2015 Benjamin Franklin Creativity Laureate Award.
 She has been awarded honorary doctorates from Mt.
 Holyoke College (2012), Seton Hill University (2010), Goucher College (2009), Bard College (2007), and Nazareth College.
 She was recently named a Georgetown University/Walsh School of Foreign Service 2018-2019 Centennial Fellow.

 Azar Nafisi has written for The New York Times, Washington Post, and The Wall Street Journal.
 Her cover story, "The Veiled Threat: The Iranian Revolution's Woman Problem" published in The New Republic (February 22, 1999) has been reprinted into several languages.
 She also wrote the new introduction to the Modern Library Classics edition of Tolstoy’s Hadji Murad, as well as the introduction to Iraj Pezeshkzad’s My Uncle Napoleon, published by Modern Library (April 2006).
 She has published a children’s book (with illustrator Sophie Benini Pietromarchi) BiBi and the Green Voice (translated into Italian, as BiBi e la voce verde, and Hebrew).
-She is also the author of Things I've Been Silent About: Memories of a Prodigal Daughter, a memoir about her mother.
-Her most recent book is entitled The Republic of Imagination: America in Three Books (October 2014), a powerful and passionate case for the vital role of fiction in America today.
-Azar Nafisi's book on Vladimir Nabokov, That Other World, will be published by Yale University Press in June 2019.
+She is also the author of a memoir about her mother titled Things I've Been Silent About: Memories of a Prodigal Daughter, and The Republic of Imagination: America in Three Books, a powerful and passionate case for the vital role of fiction in America today.
+Azar Nafisi's book on Vladimir Nabokov, That Other World, was published by Yale University Press in June 2019.
 She lives in Washington, DC.

 Try refreshing the page or contact us if the problem persists.